-More than 2,300 species of trees and plants (more than in any other arboretum in the country!) have roots at Portland’s Hoyt Arboretum.
+More than 2,000 species of trees and plants have roots at Portland’s Hoyt Arboretum.
 Tucked serenely in Washington Park, its 21 trails cover 12 miles (19 km) of greenery to wander.
 Pick up a free map at the visitor center and head for the evergreen Holly Trail or the Winter Garden, where fragrant viburnums and wintersweet bloom in January and February.

 Portland Japanese Garden

 After tree-gazing through Hoyt Arboretum, nature-lovers should visit the peaceful Portland Japanese Garden, also in Washington Park.
 This haven of tranquil beauty spans 5.5 acres (2.2 ha) and offers five separate garden styles, koi ponds, an authentic Japanese Tea House, babbling streams, beautiful walkways and — on clear days — an unsurpassed view of Mount Hood.
 The garden’s first expansion since its 1963 opening was complete April 1, 2017; the original garden is untouched and was open to visitors during the project.

 Perched atop — and carved into — a Northeast Portland cliff, the Grotto is a peaceful oasis in the city.
 Constructed in 1924 as an outdoor Roman Catholic sanctuary, the nonprofit center now hosts 300,000 people of all faiths each year.
 Admission to the lower garden is free; for $5, take the elevator to the top of the cliff where botanical gardens bloom in every season.